Tennessee Nursing Colleges, Degrees & Licenses

 Factors cited as contributing to the shortage include an aging demographic within the nursing profession that ultimately leads to a sustained high retirement rate for years to come, an increase in diseases among those who continue to work that thereby impacts their availability and productivity, and a lack of nursing faculty actively training new nurses.
 The Covid-19 pandemic also exacted a heavy toll on healthcare professionals both within Tennessee and throughout the nation.

 Another major factor ultimately impacting workforce resiliency and patient outcomes is a current regulation that impacts the state’s advanced practice registered nurses (APRNs).
 Examples include nurse practitioners, certified registered nurse anesthetists, certified nurse midwives, and clinical nurse specialists.
-The current regulation binds APRNs to physician collaborators.
+The current regulation requires APRNs to collaborate with physicians.
 In doing so, this regulation limits the geographic scope within which APRNs may easily practice and thereby often restricts access to care in the communities that are in most need of care, especially rural communities where physician practices are less likely to base their operations.

-If APRNs were untethered from physician practices and given full practice authority, they could more easily meet the needs of people living in the more than two dozen primary care shortage areas that currently exist in Tennessee.
-Providing better quality care in a more timely way could reduce the frequency of health problems worsening to the point that hospitalization becomes necessary.
-A lowered hospitalization rate would improve the resiliency and productivity of the state’s workforce and thus strengthen the state’s economy.
+If APRNs were untethered from physician practices and given full practice authority, they could more easily meet the needs of people living in the more than two dozen primary care shortage areas in Tennessee.
+Providing better-quality care more promptly could reduce the frequency of worsening health problems that require hospitalization.
+A lower hospitalization rate would improve the resiliency and productivity of the state’s workforce, thereby strengthening the state’s economy.

 Tennessee features a variety of academic programs for nursing professionals seeking to begin or advance their careers.
 These programs vary in terms of duration, intensity, and complexity.
-Like many states, Tennessee struggles to provide accessible and quality healthcare to its rural regions.
+Like many states, Tennessee struggles to provide accessible, high-quality healthcare in its rural regions.
 Nursing professionals aspiring to work with rural populations will thus find ample opportunities to apply their skills.

-Discover Tennessee’s top undergraduate and graduate nursing programs along with salary expectations and licensing requirements for nursing careers in this state.
+Discover Tennessee’s top undergraduate and graduate nursing programs, along with salary expectations and licensing requirements for a nursing career in this state.

 Featured Online Nursing Programs